DITA Open Toolkit

 The following transformation types are supported out of the box with any toolkit installation:

-PDF - PDF output is based on a plug-in that produces XSL-FO output.
-The XSL-FO output may be converted to PDF using an open source tools (Apache FOP) or using commercial tools such as RenderX or Antenna House Formatter.
+PDF – PDF output is based on a plug-in that produces XSL Formatting Objects (XSL-FO) output.
+The XSL-FO output may be converted to PDF using an open-source rendering tool (Apache FOP) or commercial tools such as RenderX XEP or Antenna House Formatter.

-HTML5 and XHTML - HTML output is supported together with a variety of HTML-based navigation types.
-Navigation is not required.
+HTML – HTML5 and XHTML output are supported along with a variety of HTML-based navigation types.
 The HTML output contains class values based on the DITA elements so CSS files may be used to customize the output style.

-HTML Help - Microsoft Compiled HTML Help output produces a compiled help (.chm) file with the XHTML topics, table of contents, and index.
+HTML Help – Microsoft Compiled HTML Help output produces a compiled help (.chm) file with HTML topics, table of contents, and index.

-Java Help - Java Help includes a table of contents and index for use with the Java Help platform.
+Java Help – HTML topics, table of contents and index for use with the Java Help platform.

-Rich Text Format - RTF output is supported for basic content, but complex markup and some advanced features of DITA may not be supported.
+Word RTF – Rich Text Format output is supported for basic content, but complex markup and some advanced features of DITA may not be supported.